Dune: Everything you need to know about Denis Villeneuve's sci-fi epic

 However, this new job promotion could actually be a trap made by Leto's enemies who want to be rid of him.
 Leto ends up clashing with the powerful criminal family known as the House Harkonnen, which is led by the monstrous Baron Vladimir who looks like a humanoid rhino.

 Despite all the odds, Leto manages to take control of the spice mining operation.
-But the presence of giant man-eating sandworms makes everything dangerous.
+But his son Paul seems to be growing stronger with his abilities to see into the future, and it looks a bit grim.

+There is war ahead.
+Oh, and then there are those giant man-eating sandworms that make everything feel extra dire.

 Here's the official synopsis: